Kristi Vangjeli: Aris

 Vangjeli is a defender who can play at either right back or left back.
 In 2003, Vangjeli signed for the Greek side Aris and since then made over 100 appearances.

 Chornomorets

-After eight years at Aris, Vangjeli made a €300,000 move to Chornomorets Odessa in the Ukrainian Premier League on 30 August 2011, signing a three-year contract.
+After eight years at Aris, Vangjeli made a €300,000 move to Chornomorets Odesa in the Ukrainian Premier League on 30 August 2011, signing a three-year contract.
 On the third round of 2013–14 UEFA Europa League, Vangjeli's Chornomorets faced his childhood club Skënderbeu Korçë.
 He left the club in January 2014.

 Return to Aris

 On 28 January 2014, Vangjeli signed a contract with Superleague Greece club Aris Thessaloniki.

 Skënderbeu Korçë

 On 30 June 2014, Vangjeli signed with Skënderbeu and returned to his hometown Korçë after 15 years absence.
 During his presentation he said that playing with Skënderbeu Korçë is a "dream come true".
 The contract that he signed with the club meant that he would play only in their Champions League campaign, and, if Skënderbeu were eliminated, he would return to Aris Thessaloniki.

 He made his European debut with the club in the first leg of Champions League second qualifying round against Belarusian side BATE Borisov, playing full 90 minutes in a goalless draw at Borisov Arena.
 He also played in the return leg at Skënderbeu Stadium, with Skënderbeu who didn't earn more than a 1–1 draw, thus eliminated due to away goal rule.

 After Skënderbeu's Champions League campaign ended, Vangjeli remained with Skënderbeu, signing a one-year contract to play for the White and Reds until the end of the 2014–15 season.
 In the 2014 Albanian Supercup match against Flamurtari Vlorë, he played in the entire match that ended with a 1–0 win at Qemal Stafa Stadium for Vangjeli's side, winning his first silverware of the season.

 He made his Albanian Superliga debut in the opening match of the new season against the newcomers of Elbasani, helping the team to commenced the league season with a 1–0 win at neutral ground of Qemal Stafa Stadium, due to reconstruction of Elbasan Arena.
 On 17 October, he scored his first goal for the club in a 1–1 draw against Flamurtari in Flamurtari Stadium.
 That was his first ever goal in his 11-year career.

 On 17 June 2016, he announced his departure from the club via an open later to the club fans, citing that he left the club for familiar and economic reasons.